 Emmanuel Onyedi Wingate is a Senior Associate in Sterling Law Partnership, Lagos, Nigeria.

-54As terrifying as the Ebola virus is, the Nigerian experience has shown that it is both possible and advantageous to strengthen national capacities to manage and contain the spread of the disease.
+- 54As terrifying as the Ebola virus is, the Nigerian experience has shown that it is both possible and advantageous to strengthen national capacities to manage and contain the spread of the disease.
 Another important lesson is that disease-centered capacity-building can be locally-generated, and adaptable to different kinds of outbreaks.
-The process of strengthening national capacity should…
+The process…